fannif/randomizer/README.md

 ## Installation instructions

-This program requires npm to be installed.
+This program requires Nodejs and npm to be installed.
-On Linux, you can install npm using the commands
-`apt update` and `apt install -y npm`.
+On Linux, you can install these by using the commands `curl -sL https://deb.nodesource.com/setup_lts.x | bash -` and `apt install -y nodejs`.

-Once you have installed npm and downloaded this repository, you can run the program by going into the randomizer folder and first downloading the dependencies with `npm install`.
+Once you have installed Nodejs and npm and downloaded this repository, you can run the program by going into the randomizer folder and first downloading the dependencies with `npm install`.

 After this, the application can be started with `npm start`.